dulcirena/TAD-triforce/README.md

 - **TAD_SEP_SCORE**: TAD separation score file computed with HiCExplorer.
 Should end with tad_score.bm
 - **RESOLUTION_KB**: Resolution of the matrix in kb.
 - **PROJECT_NAME**: ID for the project (do not use spaces)
-- **DISSMISS_CHR**: The name of the chromosome you want to dissmiss during the analysis.
+- **DISMISS_CHR**: The name of the chromosome you want to dismiss during the analysis.
 - **FILE_ARROWHEAD**: Arrowhead's TAD calling file (e.g. 10000_blocks)
 - **HICEXPLORER_ARROWHEAD**: HiCExplorer's TAD calling file.
 Should end with domains.bed